 The data from BLS shows the average wage of $40,360, with those in Rhode Island getting $44,090 per annum.
 Other assemblers and fabricators earn an annual mean salary of $37,150 per annum or $17.86 per hour.

 The neighboring states of Connecticut and Massachusetts offer annual mean wages of $41,520 and $50,420, respectively.

 The NEIT Automotive Technology program has received Master Automobile Service Technology Accreditation by the ASE Education Foundation, 1503 Edwards Ferry Rd., NE, Suite 401, Leesburg, VA 20176, (703) 669-6650

 Potential Career Opportunities

+After graduating from auto fabrication schools, students can work in multiple avenues.
 Potential employers include independent garages and dealerships, mass merchandisers, service stations, specialty shops, automotive parts stores, and car rental agencies.

 Automotive Service Technician

 What is auto fabrication?